AdalynBlack/wlx-overlay-s-wiki/Custom-Textures.md

 DDS is a container format for GPU-native textures.
 The image data is ready to be uploaded to the GPU.

-The image data of a DDS file can use various compression methods, with some methods focusing on specific use cases.
+The image data of a DDS file can use various raw and compressed formats, with some of these focusing on specific use cases.

 ## Recommended formats